sourcegraph/lsp-adapter/README.md

 ## Glob

 Most language servers will only ever look at files that match a set of known patterns.
-On initialize lsp-adapter copies a full work-tree to disk for a repository, but by specify `-glob` we can avoid copying over files that will not be looked at.
+On initialize lsp-adapter copies a full work-tree to disk for a repository, but by specifying `-glob` we can avoid copying over files that will not be looked at.
 For example, if a python language server only looks at `py` and `pyc` files you can specify `-glob=*.py:*.pyc`.
 The matching is done on the basename of the path using [path.Match](https://godoc.org/path#Match).

 ## Did Open Hack